-“It can be compared to the food industry: if you buy organic vegetables, your carrots might not taste differently to a cheaper, supermarket alternative, but you have the satisfaction of knowing your money is supporting a better process and environmentally friendly practices, and you’re buying beyond your immediate environment,”
+“It can be compared to the food industry: if you buy organic vegetables, your carrots might not taste differently to a cheaper, supermarket alternative, but you have the satisfaction of knowing your money is supporting a better process and environmentally friendly practices, and you’re buying within your immediate environment.”

 — Spencer Phipps

 We are deeply invested in new developments in sustainable textiles.
 The majority of our fabric suppliers are certified by the Global Organic Textile Standard (GOTS) or other environmental certification organizations (RWS, OEKO-TEX, Bluesign) which ensure that our fabrics live up to the highest environmental standards available in the industry.

 Furthermore, we scour the globe in search of deadstock materials to use for our products - from limited edition polar fleeces or collaboration Woolrich outerwear made from archived fabrics, to more artisanal items made from repurposed vintage garments.
 Our approach to upcycling is unparalleled and defining modern responsibility in the fashion industry.